yhnavein/swaggie/README.md

 - JSDoc comments on all generated functions
 - Generates a single, small, tree-shakable output file
 - Dev-only dependency — zero runtime overhead
+- Ability to generate automatic client mocks for `vitest` and `jest`

 ---